Sponsors

 SEM Summit: July 11 (11 am – 5 pm)

-The SEM landscape is ever growing and evolving – join us at the 2023 SEM Summit (Tuesday July 11th) to enhance your SEM and decarb knowledge.
-You’ll also address your region’s challenges while working alongside others in the SEM community.
-And when you leave the Summit, you’ll come away with tangible and useful tools and concepts to elevate your work.
-And as always, you’ll have a great time with some of the funnest folks in SEM!
+The SEM landscape is ever growing and evolving – attendees joined us at the 2023 SEM Summit (Tuesday July 11th) to enhance their SEM and decarb knowledge.
+They addressed their region’s challenges while working alongside others in the SEM community.
+They left the summit with tangible and useful tools and concepts to elevate their work.
+And as always, we had a great time with some of the funnest folks in SEM!
 For more information about the Collaborative, check out NASEMC.org.

 Industrial Heat Pumps Workshop: July 11 (10 am – 5 pm)